jayotterbein/FFXIV-Zoom-Hack/README.md

 Works for DX9 and DX11.

-You can use the source, or download (and extract) the included FFXIVZoomHack.7z file.
+You can use the source or download the latest release from here: https://github.com/jayotterbein/FFXIV-Zoom-Hack/releases/latest

 # Submitting updates to offsets after patch
 CE can be downloaded here: http://www.cheatengine.org/downloads.php